GaijinEntertainment/DagorEngine/prog/1stPartyLibs/quirrel/quirrel/doc/source/reference/language/statements.rst

 Named bindings like Local variables can be declared at any point in the program;
 they exist between their
 declaration to the end of the block where they have been declared.
-Named bindings MUST be initialized.
+Named bindings MUST be defined exactly once.
 Named bindings works *exactly* as `const` in JavaScript ES6 (Note - big there is siginificant difference with `const` in Squirrel).
 The main difference between local variables and named bindings is that named bindings can't be reassigned.
 So if you see somewhere in function scope let foo =  you can be sure that foo will always reference object on initialization